Evelyn-Tan-0417/AI-Fitness-Coach/docs/blog_post.md

 - Demonstrated ability to generate scientifically sound, progressive training plans
 - Created a scalable architecture that can adapt to individual fitness profiles

-## Reflections on Building AI for Health

-Creating this system reinforced several important principles for AI health applications:

-**Data-Driven Personalization**: Generic recommendations, no matter how well-intentioned, can't match the precision of AI that understands your specific fitness metrics, goals, and constraints.

-**Multimodal Integration**: The most powerful AI applications don't just process text—they combine visual data, structured information, and contextual knowledge to create comprehensive solutions.

-**User-Centric Design**: The technical complexity remains hidden behind simple interactions.
-Users can upload an Apple Watch screenshot and receive detailed guidance without needing to understand the underlying AI architecture.

-**Scientific Grounding**: AI recommendations in health domains must be grounded in exercise science and nutrition principles, not just pattern matching from data.

 ## Open Questions and Community Engagement

 While this project has achieved its core objectives, it also raises important questions about the future of AI in personal health: